- Theo Manschreck, MD

-Delusional disorder is not well studied relative to other psychotic disorders, such as schizophrenia and bipolar disorder.
-Much of the information in the sections on epidemiology, course, and treatment are drawn from small samples or based on clinical experience.
+Delusional disorder is not well studied relative to other psychotic disorders, such as schizophrenia.
+Much of the information in the sections on epidemiology, course, and treatment is drawn from small samples or based on clinical experience.
 Longitudinal and population-based studies are needed to better characterize the disorder, and clinical trials are needed to identify effective treatments.

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), American Psychiatric Association, Arlington 2013.

 - Kendler KS.
 Demography of paranoid psychosis (delusional disorder): a review and comparison with schizophrenia and affective illness.
 Arch Gen Psychiatry 1982; 39:890.